-This process is modelled as the network sketched in figure~\ref{fig:SymNet}, which has four independent parameters: $\Delta F$ and four rate constants, one of which may be used to set the time-scale (for clarity we leave all the rate constants explicit and with units).
-When $\Delta F>0$, the sorting device promotes the accumulation of $\mathcal A$ in box~2 and $\mathcal A^\prime$ in box~1, as in section~\ref{sec:KineticSorting}.
-Every transition along one of the unidirectional edges dissipates $\Delta F$.
-Thus, when the kinetic rate $\kappa$ is zero, the network is an equilibrium sorter whose performance is ultimately controlled by the Boltzmann factor $e^{\Delta F}$.
+This process is modelled as the network sketched in Fig.~\ref{fig:SymNet}, which has four independent parameters: $\Delta G$ and four rate constants, one of which may be used to set the time-scale (but for clarity we leave all the rate constants explicit and with units).
+When $\Delta G>0$, the sorting device promotes the accumulation of $\mathcal A$ in box~2 and $\mathcal A^\prime$ in box~1, as in section~\ref{sec:KineticSorting}.
+Every transition along one of the unidirectional edges dissipates $\Delta G$. \footnote{ These one-way arrows may look disturbing in light of our usual chemical kinetics experience, but remember, we are dealing here with a highly non-equilibrium, strongly driven system in which such processes are commonplace.
+See for instance the books \cite{Phillips_book,Bialek_book}, and the extensive literature on kinetic proofreading.} Thus, when the kinetic rate $\kappa$ is zero, the network is an equilibrium sorter whose performance is ultimately controlled by the Boltzmann factor $e^{\Delta G}$.